Reprinted from the Spring 2017 edition of The Peddie Chronicle.

-On February 20, 1957, King, then a 28-year-old Baptist minister, spoke to Peddie about race relations in the United States.
-One of the first African-Americans ever to speak at the school, King addressed the crowd without a script or notes, and spoke of a “real crisis” precipitated by southern resistance to the Supreme Court’s decision to outlaw segregation.
+On February 20, 1957, Martin Luther King, Jr., then a 28-year-old Baptist minister, spoke to Peddie students in Ayer Memorial Chapel about race relations in the United States.
+One of the first African-Americans ever to speak at the school, King addressed the crowd without a script or notes and spoke of a “real crisis” precipitated by southern resistance to the Supreme Court’s decision to outlaw segregation.

 “There comes a time when people grow tired of being stepped on by the iron feet of oppressors and the struggle will continue until the oppressed people are free,” he said.